-Students who have successfully completed at least ★122, ★125 or ★152 (for programs as indicated in (9)) who do not meet program requirements for graduation, and who are otherwise eligible to continue in their program of study, may continue to register to the end of the next Winter session of study in order to meet graduation requirements.
+Students who have successfully completed at least ± 122 , ± 125 or ± 152 (for programs as indicated in (9)) who do not meet program requirements for graduation, and who are otherwise eligible to continue in their program of study, may continue to register to the end of the next Fall/Winter of study in order to meet graduation requirements.

-Students who have been given their first assignment of "Marginal Standing" (i.e. Academic Warning) in their graduating year, may continue to register to the end of the next Winter session of study.
+Students who have been given their first assignment of "Marginal Standing" (i.e. Academic Warning) in their graduating year, may continue to register to the end of the next Fall/Winter of study.
 Students must complete at least $\star 9$ in order to meet the "Satisfactory Standing" requirement for graduation (see (11) above).

-Students who are in Unsatisfactory Standing, (i.e., Required to Withdraw), may petition/appeal to be allowed to complete one further Winter Session of study in order to meet graduation requirements.
-If graduation requirements are not met within the session, such students will be required to withdraw and will not be readmitted.
+Students who are in Unsatisfactory Standing, (i.e., Required to Withdraw), may petition/appeal to be allowed to complete one further Fall/Winter of study in order to meet graduation requirements.
+If graduation requirements are not met within the Fall/Winter period, such students will be required to withdraw and will not be readmitted.